Complete Guide to Boat Lily Care and Growth

 A dense Boat Lily displayed on a bright shelf in a green pot with a heart motif, paired with warm wood and other tropical foliage plants.

 Boat Lily looks best where the side view matters.
 From above, it can read as just another green rosette.
-From the side, you see the stacked leaves, the purple undersides, and the way the clump builds shape over time.
+From the side, you see the stacked leaves and purple undersides.
+My favorites:

 • a bright windowsill planter